Kanustu/SQL_project/cleaning_data.md

 SELECT channel_grouping, 'incorrect value' AS reason FROM all_sessions
-WHERE channel_grouping NOT IN ('Organic Search', 'Display', 'Referral', 'Paid Search', 'Affiliates',  'Direct', '(Other)')
+WHERE channel_grouping NOT IN ('Organic Search', 'Display', 'Referral', 'Paid Search', 'Affiliates',  'Direct', '(Other)');

 ```
 - checking for nulls